alexdrone/YAS/README.md

 ### Reacting to stylesheet changes

-`Notification.Name.YAMLStylesheetDidChange` is posted whenever the stylesheet has been reloaded.
+`Notification.Name.StylesheetContextDidChange` is posted whenever the stylesheet has been reloaded.

 ### Dependencies and credits